sbmadhav/node-typescript/README.md

 # TypeScript 2 + Express + Node.js

-This is a repository to go with my article on creating an Express web application using TypeScript 2.
+This is a repository that showcases creating an Express web application using TypeScript 2.

 ## Install